Concerns about FedEx Field complicate Washington’s 2026 World Cup bid

 “What we need to do is provide [players] the best playing surfaces and the best facilities in the world,” Smith said.

-The other U.S. contenders are Philadelphia, Atlanta, Orlando, Miami, Cincinnati, Nashville, Houston, Kansas City, Denver, Los Angeles and the San Francisco Bay area.
+The other U.S. contenders are Philadelphia, Atlanta, Orlando, Miami, Cincinnati, Nashville, Houston, Denver, Los Angeles, the San Francisco Bay area and Kansas City, Mo.

 Mexico has proposed Mexico City, Guadalajara and Monterrey.
 Canada was left with Toronto and Edmonton after Montreal withdrew from consideration last year.